kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 **Note1:** The shebang line in any script determines the script's ability to be executed like a standalone executable without typing 'python' beforehand in the terminal.
 In other words, the shebang line specifies exactly how to run a script.
 You can put `#!/usr/bin/env python3` as a first line in your PRC script file.

-**Note2:** You can use python builtin `dir()` function to know about all available attributes and methods that you may use.
-For instance, `[x for x in dir(coll) if not x.startswith('__') ]` gives you the methods of 'coll' instance.
+**Note2:** You can use the python builtin `dir()` function to know about all available attributes and methods for a given object.
+For instance, `[x for x in dir(coll) if not x.startswith('__') ]` gives you the methods of the 'coll' instance.

 ## Working with Collections

 You can connect to a specific iRODS collection with `session.collections.get("/path/to/collection")`; this could be your home collection, project collection or any other sub-collection.
 After you instantiate the collection you prefer, you can see some basic information about it.
 The `subcollections` and `data_objects` attributes return lists of the sub-collections and data objects of this instantiated collection.
 Methods that will be discussed below allow you to create, move and remove the collection as well.

-Lets retrieve our existing home collection:
+Let's retrieve our existing home collection:

 ```py
 >>> coll = session.collections.get("/yourZone/home/userName")
 ```

-The `path` attribute shows where the collection is stored, which equals the path given to access the collection.
+The `path` attribute shows where the collection is stored, which is the same as the path given to access the collection.

 ```py
 >>> coll.path